SFDO-Tooling/MetaCI/README.rst

 Automatic Scaling
 -----------------

-MetaCI can be configured to monitor its own build queue and scale its own Heroku dynos based on load.
+MetaCI can be configured to monitor its own build queue and scale its own Heroku dynos based on load in multiple Heroku Apps.
 It will check the queue once a minute and add worker dynos when needed.
 Once all builds are complete, all worker dynos will be shut down.
 Heroku only bills for the dyno seconds used, so this scaling can save money while allowing for greater concurrency when desired.

 To configure autoscaling: